0xceba/oscp_tips/README.md

 ## 1. Tame your terminal

-Export variables and set aliases in `~/.bashrc` for commands that you will frequently.
+Export variables in `~/.bashrc` and set aliases in `~/.bash_aliases` for commands that you will frequently use.
 I recommend the following:
-* Store your OSCP lab and exam content on your host machine and share it with your PWK virtual machine using VMWare's shared folders feature.
-Use the following alias to conveniently mount the shared drives inside of the virtual machine:
+* Store your OSCP lab and exam content on your host machine and share it with your Pentesting with Kali Linux (PWK) virtual machine using VMWare's shared folders.
+Your PWK virtual machine should come with a script to mount all shared drives, but here's a copy if it's missing:
 	```
 	alias "mount-shared-folders=
 	vmware-hgfsclient | while read folder; do